anovak10/DeepJet_DBB/README.md

-DeepJet: Repository for training and evaluation of deep neural networks for HEP
+DeepJet_DBB: Repository for training and evaluation of deep neural networks for HEP
 ===============================================================================
  ----  Deep Double C tagger modifications ----
  ----  gpu_env modified to run on Maxwell Cluster at DESY  ----